 How does Herzberg's theory apply to student motivation in the classroom?

 Teachers can view the classroom environment and basic resources as hygiene factors that must be met to avoid student disengagement.
 True motivation for learning comes from the work itself, such as challenging tasks and the recognition of progress.
-Teachers can practise these principles by offering students more responsibility for their own learning journey.
+Teachers can practise these principles by offering students more responsibility for their own learning process.

 What are the main benefits of focusing on motivators rather than just hygiene factors?